zofpolkowska/toiminto/README.md

 toiminto
 =====

-Smarll part of Haskell to Erlang compiler
+smarll part of Haskell to Erlang compiler

 example
 ==